Fundamentals of Statistical Hypothesis Testing

 The 'OK's indicate two ways of being "right."
 We may correctly conclude that there is no significant difference (we accept a true null hypothesis: the coin is honest, and we decide that it is), or we may correctly conclude that there is a significant difference (we reject a false null hypothesis: the coin is loaded, and we have found this out).
 On the other hand, there are also two ways of being "wrong."
 We may incorrectly conclude that there is a difference (we reject a true null: the coin is really honest, and the gambler was simply "lucky"), or we may incorrectly conclude that there is no difference (we accept a false null: for example, the coin may be loaded to give only 10% more heads, and we didn't get enough evidence in a short game to prove this).

 The first kind of mistake is referred to as "Type I error", and the latter as "Type II error".
 In experimental biology, we are ordinarily most concerned to reduce the probability of Type I error: we do not wish to conclude that there is a difference unless we are very sure of the evidence.
-For example, we don't want to waste time trying to explain a phenomenon that may have occurred by chance, or waste money developing a new drug that doesn't cure cancer.
-In biology, the pre-determined significance level typically sets the upper limit of Type I error at 5%: thus the proportion of errors of this type does not exceed one in twenty.
+For example, we don't want to do an honours project to explain why Puffins on Gull Island are bigger than those on Green Island, if preliminary data suggests that any difference is due to chance, or how a herbal medicine is effective against gout, if it isnt'.
+In biology, the pre-determined significance level typically sets the upper limit of Type I error at 5% or 1%: thus the proportion of errors of this type does not exceed one in twenty, or one in a hundred.

 On the other hand, certain types of biomedical experiments may be equally or even more concerned with Type II error.
-A physician does not want to prescribe a cancer drug unless she is certain about its effectiveness (she wants to minimize Type I error).
-At the same time, the pharmaceutical company that manufactures the drug will not market it if there is any evidence that it causes birth defects (it wants to minimize Type II error).
+A physician does not want to prescribe a cancer drug unless she is certain about its effectiveness: she wants to minimize Type I error.
+At the same time, the pharmaceutical company that manufactures the drug will not market it if there is any evidence that it causes birth defects (teratogenicity): it wants to minimize Type II error.
+The precautionary approach is concerned with Type II error.
 A significance level of 1% or lower might be set in the clinical trials for effectiveness against cancer; a significance level as high as 50% might be set in the teratogenicity tests.

 Type I error is frequently misinterpreted.
 It is common to hear someone say of a p = 0.10 result that, Well it's not statistically significant but its biologically significant.
 However, the correct understanding is that the result offers no support for the hypothesis.
 More serious consequences arise when a quack doctor markets a so-called "cancer cure" based on evidence of a p = 0.20 result, arguing to distraught parents that there is a 1 in 5 chance that the drug may be effective.